Dining up north: Brainerd to Nisswa

 a trip to check out the building.

-A little farther north, Baxter’s Bar & Grill at Arrowwood Lodge at Brainerd Lakes (218-822-5634) has opened under new ownership and is promising a new diverse menu for locals as well as hotel guests.
+A little farther north, Baxter’s Bar & Grill at Arrowwood Lodge at Brainerd Lakes (218-822-5634) has a diverse menu for locals as well as hotel guests.

 In that same neighborhood, occupying the former Famous Dave’s BBQ location, is The Boulder Tap House, which is the definitive All-American Sports Bar.